 Do not get any immunizations (vaccines), either during or for some time after treatment with this drug, without your doctor’s OK.
 Sunitinib may affect your immune system.
 This could make vaccinations ineffective, or even lead to serious infections if you get a live virus vaccine during or soon after treatment.
 Try to avoid contact with people who have recently received a live virus vaccine, such as the oral polio vaccine or smallpox vaccine.
 Check with your doctor about this.

 In rare cases, this drug can cause serious jawbone damage, a condition called osteonecrosis of the jaw (ONJ).
+The risk of this is higher if you have taken another drug that can lead to ONJ.
 Most cases have been in people who had certain dental procedures recently such as having a tooth pulled while taking the drug.
 Your doctor may recommend a thorough dental exam before you start this drug.
 Tell your dentist that you are on this drug and talk with him or her about the best ways to prevent problems.
-While you are getting treatment, check with your doctor before having any dental procedures done.
+While you are getting treatment, take good care of your teeth, and check with your doctor before having any dental procedures done.
 Tell your doctor if you notice loose teeth, swollen gums, or pain or numbness in your jaw.

-Avoid pregnancy during and for some time after taking this drug.
+This drug may harm the fetus and so you should avoid pregnancy during and for some time after taking this drug.
+Women who can become pregnant should use effective birth control during treatment.
 Talk with your doctor about this.